perrutquist/StaticNumbers.jl/README.md

 [![Build Status](https://travis-ci.org/perrutquist/StaticNumbers.jl.svg?branch=master)](https://travis-ci.org/perrutquist/StaticNumbers.jl)
 [![codecov.io](http://codecov.io/github/perrutquist/StaticNumbers.jl/coverage.svg?branch=master)](http://codecov.io/github/perrutquist/StaticNumbers.jl?branch=master)

-This package provides `Number` datatypes which store their data in a type parameter.
-These are referred to as `StaticNumber`s.
+This package provides number datatypes which store their data in a type parameter.
+These are referred to as static numbers.
 (The word "static" has lots of uses in computer science.
 Here, it means that the number is constant at runtime.)